 Employees do not need to include Form 1095-C when filing their tax returns.

 ALEs must file Form 1094-C with the IRS annually by February 28 (March 31 if filed electronically) of the year immediately following the end of the calendar year of filing.
 Electronic filing is required if the ALE files at least 250 Forms 1095-C (proposed regulations would reduce the electronic filing threshold to 100 Forms 1095-C).

 If the filing deadline falls on a weekend or holiday, the form is due on the next business day.
 Offer of coverage data is always reported on a calendar-year basis, even if the ALE’s benefits plan year does not align with the calendar year.

 Under ACA, an ALE may be a single entity or consist of a group of related entities, referred to as a “controlled group.”
 The Section 6056 reporting requirements apply separately to each entity that is part of the controlled group.
 A small employer (with fewer than 50 full-time equivalent (FTE) employees) would be subject to Section 6056 reporting requirements even though it is only considered an ALE as a result of the controlled group aggregated FTE count.
 For example:

 The IRS can impose penalties on ALEs failing to complete and submit the forms.
-Failure to do so could result in a $250 penalty for each deficient form up to a $3 million cap or $500 for each “intentional violation” with no cap, each calendar year.
+Failure to do so could result in a $280 penalty, as indexed, for each failure to file or failure to file correct information.